 - Move pork to cutting board, drain soda.
 Shred pork with the fork then return to slow cooker.
 Pour barbecue sauce over shredded pork, stir.

 - Keep pork on low while people graze and serve themselves.

 Again, the chances of you wanting to whip up a full breakfast or brunch the day after you’ve hosted a party is slim.
 Make this casserole ahead of time, chill in the refrigerator, then pop it in the oven in the morning!

 - 2 pounds frozen hashbrowns

 - 1/2 cup Fair Oaks Farms Whole Milk

 - 1 1/2 cup Fair Oaks Farms shredded Cheddar

 - salt and pepper

-- Cook Farmstead Bacon in large skillet until crispy.
+- Cook Farmstead Bacon in a large skillet until crispy.
 Remove bacon but reserve about 2 tablespoons drippings.
 Saute hashbrowns in dripping until defrosted and golden.
 Set aside.

 - Beat eggs and Fair Oaks Farms Whole Milk, stir in potatoes and chives.
 Season with salt and pepper.